amatAf/amatAf.github.io/_posts/2025-05-03-a-relativistic-train.md

 This all led to the creation of the PhODS SMP, which effectively destroyed my productivity all of winter break.
 I don’t regret it though, even after knowing the situation I am in now.

-I am also grateful to have met other great people through the medium of PhODS voice channels, including GusterBuster27, Jhiliard, Trekr, Lilian, SPYDUKC, Deleted, and ENTL (without counting names I have already mentioned before).
+Altogether, meeting people through PhODS has been an amazing experience.
+I am extremely grateful to have met other incredible people through the medium of PhODS voice channels, including GusterBuster27, Jhiliard, Trekr, Lilian, SPYDUKC, Deleted, and ENTL (without counting names I have already mentioned before).
 I have also met many great people solely through chat interaction, which I will not list since there are simply too many.

 But enough reminiscing—I’ll just get to the point.
 <br>